rueedlinger/machine-learning-snippets/notebooks/supervised/text_classification/text_classification.md

 >**Note**: This is a generated markdown export from the Jupyter notebook file [text_classification.ipynb](text_classification.ipynb).
+>You can also view the notebook with the [nbviewer](https://nbviewer.jupyter.org/github/rueedlinger/machine-learning-snippets/blob/master/notebooks/supervised/text_classification/text_classification.ipynb) from Jupyter.

 # Text Classification (scikit-learn) with Naive Bayes